 Place the litter tray in a private, quiet environment.
 Some cats have preferences for the location of the litter tray and you can test this by placing several litter trays in different locations, and see which one is used more frequently.
 If you are away for long periods, it is a good idea to use more than one so that if one is soiled, your cat can always use the other.
 Do not place these trays next to each other.
 In multiple cat households, it is recommended to use one more litter tray than there are cats.
 Some cats have preferences for the type of litter, and you can determine this by offering a few litter trays side by side containing different types of litter, to see if he prefers a particular type.

-Bladder stones, anal gland disease, puppy training, coughing and more...
+Coughing, puppy training, dental disease, cruciate ligament problems and more...
 Learn more...

 Stress in birds, parrot fever and more...
 Learn more...